 In Oakland, as in California in general, food waste recovery programs are on the rise.
 The City of Oakland has undertaken an ambitious goal with the Alameda County Waste Management Authority of "Beyond 75%" diversion rate.
 Oakland's new "Zero Waste" Resolution take resource recovery and waste management to a new level, by calling for both "upstream" and "downstream" solutions.
 This approach looks at the full lifecycle of products and materials and emphasizes building in reuse and recycling to every step of product design and use.
-Zero Waste aims to reduce the toxicity and pollution of materials and well as a reduction in inputs, to ensure that products are made in such a way as to enable "highest and best use" through recyclability and reusability, and to create opportunities for economic development through both increased efficiency and multiple markets for reused and recycled goods.
+Zero Waste aims to reduce the toxicity and pollution of materials and well as a reduction in inputs, to ensure that products are made in such a way as to enable "highest and best use" through recyclability and reusability, and to create opportunities for economic development through both increased efficiency and multiple markets for reused and recycled goods.162

-Zero Waste principles can be applied to food by considering the distance that food travels from producer to consumer (efficiency and packaging requirements), the kinds of packaging in which food (both processed and unprocessed) is sold to consumers, and the methods and processes by which food waste can be converted into useful end products.
-For example, polystyrene ("Styrofoam") and plastic bags are non-recyclable food packaging that are also non-biodegradable and make food much harder to separate for recovery.
+Zero Waste principles can be applied to food by considering the distance that food travels from producer to consumer (efficiency and packaging requirements), the kinds of packaging in which food (both processed and unprocessed) "The success of Zero Waste approaches to food recycling is exemplified by McAfee Coliseum, which in 2005 became the first ballpark in the nation to begin implementing 100 percent compostable materials in food service, eliminating Styrofoam and plastic cups."

+is sold to consumers, and the methods and processes by which food waste can be converted into useful end products.
+For example, polystyrene ("Styrofoam") and plastic bags are nonrecyclable food packaging that are also non-biodegradable and make food much harder to separate for recovery.
 The proposed Oakland ban on polystyrene would increase the potential for food recycling by reducing contamination in the waste stream.
-The success of Zero Waste approaches to food recycling is exemplified by McAfee Coliseum, which in 2005 became the first ballpark in the nation to begin implementing 100% compostable materials in food service, eliminating Styrofoam and plastic cups
+The success of Zero Waste approaches to food recycling is exemplified by McAfee Coliseum, which in 2005